uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

-\labsec{MS} For instructions with more than four \microops, up to four \microops can be delivered from the decoding unit or the DSB, and the remaining \microops will be delivered from the \emph{microcode sequencer} (MS or MSROM) at a rate of four \microops per cycle.
-While the microcode sequencer is active, no \microops can be delivered from the decoders or the DSB.

-It was previously unknown how many \microops are delivered from the decoders (or the DSB) and how many from the MS for individual instructions.
-We have extended the script from~\cite{Abel19} to automatically generate microbenchmarks for determining this distribution for individual instructions. \todo{same problem as earlier: what do we learn from this?} We have discovered that there are also instructions with four or fewer \microops that are delivered from the MS.

 We discovered that when switching from the decoders to the MS and back, there are two stall cycles (in total).
-Switching from the DSB to the MS and back incurs two stall cycles on Skylake and its successors, and four stall cycles on earlier microarchitectures; this contradicts~\cite{fog21uArch}, which claims that ``each switch may cost one clock cycle'' on Sandy Bridge and Ivy Bridge.
-The number of stall cycles is a parameter of our model.
+Switching from the DSB to the MS and back incurs two stall cycles on Skylake and its successors, and four stall cycles on earlier microarchitectures; this contradicts~\cite{fog21uArch}, which claims that ``each switch may cost one clock cycle'' on Sandy Bridge and Ivy Bridge. \end{newInfo}